REVOLV1NG/REVOLV1NG/README.md

 - oh yeah i hate insulting my favorite character.

+- My style is completely my own idea, I get very confused when someone says that I have the same style as them and get called a reference or style stealer :( .
+If it is the same then I am so sorry, I don't know what to do

 - my fav DTR Ship ; Spamtenna . kroelle .
 Susel .
 Elnino .
 Syberspade .
 There are so many that I won't list them all.